 Responsibilities.
 The Non-Tenure-Track Faculty Committee addresses the needs of non-tenure- track faculty and brings their concerns to the attention of Senate and administration.
 It provides a communication channel between this part of the community and the university.

 Composition.
 Four non-tenure-track full-time faculty with one member representing each academic college and four adjunct faculty, one from each academic college; ex officio: Provost Designee.
 Adjunct faculty members will be appointed no later than the second Senate meeting of the fall semester.
 The President-elect will ask the dean of each academic college to nominate an adjunct representative.

 Student Media Board

 Responsibilities.
 The Student Media board is charged with supervision and policy making for student publications and media and is directly responsible to the Chancellor.
 A detailed description of the board and its work is set forth in the Manual for Student Publications, as revised.

 Composition.
-Four faculty members; four students; Vice Chancellor for Student Development, Dean of Students; Associate Vice Chancellor for Development or designee; Associate Vice Chancellor for Communications and Marketing or designee; two alumni; ex officio: editors and advisers.
+Four faculty members; four students; Vice Chancellor for Student Affairs, Dean of Students; Associate Vice Chancellor for Development or designee; Associate Vice Chancellor for Communications and Marketing or designee; two alumni; ex officio: editors and advisers.

 Undergraduate Academic Standards